dannysmith/jimmy/README.md

 recent_ruby --gemfile Gemfile # Check wether the ruby version in the Gemfile has any security vulnerabilities.
 ```

+In addition to these tools, [AccessLint](https://github.com/apps/accesslint) will check for accessibility issues on GitHub PRs.

 ## Useful Rake Tasks

 ```ruby